short let regulations in UK

 • It’s managed along with other properties as a holiday or corporate let

-Failing to change the classification of the property would lead to fines and penalties.
+Failing to change the property’s classification would result in fines and penalties.
 You could also lose your license to operate the property as a short-term rental.

 Short-term Rental Health and Safety Regulations